Svdvoort/slurmpie/docs/source/tutorial.rst

 ``job_5`` and ``job_6`` will now start if ``job_4`` finished successfully.
 Otherwise, ``job_7`` will start.

-For the full functionality, please see :py:class:`slurmpy.slurmpy.Pipeline`.
+For the full functionality, please see :py:class:`slurmpie.slurmpie.Pipeline`.
 For the different dependency types please check out the SLURM documentation: https://slurm.schedmd.com/sbatch.html